 and the Twelve Days of Christmas

 Advent helps us to anticipate the baby Jesus’ arrival.
-We’ve used Advent wreathes and calendars to help us count off the days until Jesus’ birth.
+We’ve used Advent wreaths and calendars to help us count off the days until Jesus’ birth.

 The Twelve Days of Christmas has by far become a favorite at our house.
 If you’re not familiar with it, it begins Christmas Day and includes the next eleven days.
 It’s taken a lot of stress off me because I do most of our entertaining during the days after Christmas, rather than trying to fit everything into the days before Christmas.
 People are usually very happy to get an invitation for a day or two after Christmas.